-The Diversity Center sponsors two funding opportunities.
-They are the Diversity Center Book Fund and the Sonya Lund International Student Emergency Fund.
+The Center for Intercultural Engagement and Student Success sponsors two funding opportunities.
+They are the Center for Intercultural Engagement and Student Success Book Fund and the Sonya Lund International Student Emergency Fund.

 The current book fund began as two book funds.
 The first fund was a partnership with Alliant Energy in response to Adell Patton's challenge at the First Black History Conference in 2004 to get Black books into Iowa school libraries.
 Alliant Energy funded the project.
 For about 4 years small grants were given to Iowa school districts to buy books that had won the Coretta Scott King Award or the Carter G. Woodson Award.
 The districts chose from those lists.